The do's and don'ts of buying gems and jewelry away from home.

 When You Are There

-Disregard the claimed “values” expressed by the seller.
-(They want to sell you something after all, and they know you won’t be back anytime soon!)
-Use logic and common sense guidelines.
+Disregard the claimed "values" expressed by the seller - they want to sell you something after all, and they know you won't be back anytime soon!
+Use logic and common-sense guidelines.
 Common sense, as in RED FLAG: a salesperson claims the item is valued (or should appraise) at $15,000 but is going to sacrifice it to you for just $5,000.
-Think about it —if it is ‘worth’ $15,000 then why would he sell it for $5,000?
-It’s just not logical.
+Think about it, if it is 'worth' $15,000, why would they sell it for $5,000?
+It's just not logical.

 It's not "value" if it's overpriced to begin with!
 Some sales people are trained to lure you with sizzle, rarity or exclusivity, perhaps to meet a quota and to close the sale despite whatever objection or resistance you may voice.
 They are expecting you to haggle, and if you don't, they win-if-you buy.